 In accordance with the MPO's Public Involvement Plan, these proposed amendments to the 2012-2018 TIP were advertised in the local newspaper for a minimum of 10 days.
-Any public comments received are attached.
+No public comments were received.

-Action Needed: TCC recommend that TAC adopt resolution 2013-06-GUAMPO and 2013-07-GUAMPO amending the TIP as indicated.
+Action Needed: TAC adopt resolution 2013-06, 07, 10, 11-GUAMPO amending the TIP as indicated and recommend by TCC at their February 14, 2013 meeting.